akweiss/RNA-seq-intro/R.md

 From this, we can see that the gene ATP6AP2 narrowly missed our cutoff.
 Let's investigate this gene.
 From the readout, we know its ID is 1042 - after a little investigation, we can find that in our bg_chrX_filt object, ATP6AP2 is indexed at position 797.
 Using this, we can generate some visualizations.

-First off, boxplot to sdlkfjsdklfj illustrate our differential expression.
+First off, let's use a boxplot to show FPKM distribution of the individual ATP6AP2 transcript NM_005765 across all samples.

 ``` sh
 > plot(fpkm[797,] ~ pheno_data$sex, border = c(1,2), main = paste(ballgown::geneNames(bg_chrX_filt)[797],' : ',